jncraton/architecture-cpsc2420/lectures/06-instruction-sets.md

 ----------------------------

 - Some instructions need fewer operands than others
-- It may be advantageous to use variable length instructions, but it is frequently preferable to use fixed length instructions
+- It may be advantageous to use variable length instructions for space efficiency
 - Fixed length instructions are much easier to decode in hardware

 Registers